universe1991/Ticket-plus/README.md

  ![](images/homepage.png)

 ## Website
  This web have already deployed on the Amazon EC2.
-You can check it by the [link][http://18.222.248.176:8080/universeplane/]
+You can check it by the [link](http://18.222.248.176:8080/universeplane/ "Title").